-Washington State’s new distracted using regulation kicks in this weekend—and with it, greater regulations on what you can do while at the back of the wheel.
+Washington State’s new distracted-using regulation kicks in this weekend—with it, greater rules on what you can do while at the back of the wheel.

-The law, which forbids protecting an electronic tool even as riding, is a far better model of the previous regulation, forbidding texting or conserving a smartphone to your ear.
+The law, which forbids protecting an electronic tool even as riding, is a far better model than the previous regulation, prohibiting texting or conserving a smartphone to your ear.
 Instead, the invoice takes effect this Sunday, July 23.
-Violations will bring about a $136 excellent for the primary offense, or $234 in keeping with additional citation inside the next five years.
+Violations will bring about a $136 excellent for the primary offense or $234 in keeping with additional citations within the next five years.
 It was set to impact in 2019, but a part of the invoice changed into vetoed by Governor Jay Inslee upon signing.

-The Washington State Patrol will just be handing out literature about the brand new regulation and reviews the Seattle Times during a six-month grace duration.
-But the King County Sheriff’s office will start handing out the one’s citations proper away.
+The Washington State Patrol will just be handing out literature about the brand-new regulation and reviewing the Seattle Times for six monthson.
+But the King County Sheriff’s office will start handing out the one citation properly away.